Hivites: Biblical mentions

 The Bible records that David's census included Hivite cities.
 During the reign of Solomon, they are described as part of the slave labor for his many building projects.
 It is not clear if, when or how they ceased to be a separate group before the Israelite kingdoms came to an end.

+Medieval Jewish exegetes like Nachmanides and Radak have suggested that the Hivvites are the same as the Rephaim, which explains why the two names never appear together in Biblical lists of Canaanite tribes.
+Nonetheless, this assumption has been question by later scholars.
+Others have argued that the Rephaim were not strictly Canaanite, but their land was nonetheless promised to Abraham.